 Concepts of Attachment Theory

-One of the main aims of the assessment is to support parents to understand the basic concepts of Attachment Theory, and how the concepts can help them gain a better understanding of their relationship with their child/ren.
-It is believed that creating an informed understanding of the concepts helps parents to become more sensitive and attuned to their child/ren's needs, and enables them to better understand how they can increase the safety within the relationship(s).
+One of the main aims of My Family is to support parents/caregivers to understand the basic concepts of Attachment Theory, and how the concepts can help them gain a better understanding of the functioning of their relationship with their child/ren.
+It is believed that creating an informed understanding of the concepts helps parents/caregivers to become more empathic and attuned to their child/ren's needs, and enables them to better understand how they can increase the safety within the relationship(s).

 Internal Working Models

 Bowlby explained that by creating memories and templates of how relationships work, we develop ‘Internal Working Models’ to make predictions about future experiences based on what has happened in the past (Golding, 2008).
-For example, an individual who did not receive emotional warmth and affection from their parent(s) when they were a child, may grow up to believe that they are not worthy of love or affection.
+For example, if a caregiver consistently responds to their child’s needs, it will help the child develop a model of how people can be trusted and reliable to meet their needs.
+Conversely, if someone did not receive emotional warmth and affection from their caregiver(s) when they were a child, they might grow up to believe that they are not worthy of love or affection.

 Mentalization